classmarker/retrieve-quiz-results-webhooks-node/README.md

 Our WEBHOOKS allow you to receive Quiz results in real time using Node.

-# How to Create a Webhook to receive Quiz results
+# How to Create a Webhook to receive Quiz results in Node
 https://www.classmarker.com/online-testing/manual/#api_webhooks

 # Developer Documentation